wrist mechanics online course featured image

 • Progressive ball position to promote clean contact.

-• Pre shot routine stimulates focus on the next shot.
+• The pre-shot routine stimulates focus on the next shot.

 • Forward shaft lean encourages less loft at impact to boost compression.